mizumoto-cn/TRPcG/Readme.md

 As for header defination, we seperate request and respond header into two files : [req](header/req_header.go) and [res](header/res_header.go).

 To reuse created Request/Responce Header objects, TRPcG implements buffer pools.
-When a header finishes its job, TRPcG will reset its status using a ResetHeader() method and push it back into the pool again.
+When a header finishes its job, TRPcG will reset its status using a ResetHeader() method, then they'll be thrown back into the pool again.

+### IO

+The IO operating methods are built in [/codec/io.go](/codec/io.go) .

+-> write to IO stream: `sendFrame()`

+Firstly put len(data) into stream, if it isnt 0, write []byte into it.